 As you can see in the photos above, I scrubbed the celeriac with soap and water.
 The bits in the photo to the left are peels.
 I select the best and cleanest bits for my weights and soak them in a bowl of clean soapy drinking water for 10 minutes.
 Rinse them and soak them again in plain drinking water.

-I make sure to use filtered water that has no chlorine or fluoride in it.
+I make sure to use filtered drinking water that has no chlorine or fluoride in it.

 The peeled sliced celeriac in the middle photo above, is ready for my food processor.
 If you are using a hand grater, there's no need to make the extra cuts.
 You can just grate the whole root.

 Grate the celeriac and place in a big bowl.
 Salt.
 You can find many discussions about salt brine percentages and measurements.
 I find that these salt quantities are usually too salty, especially for celeriac, which is a high sodium content vegetable.
-So I sprinkle about 1-2 teaspoons of salt over the top of my 3 grated celeriac roots.
+So I sprinkle about 1 measured teaspoon of salt over the top of my 3 grated celeriac roots.
 After you make this recipe a time or two, you can adjust the salt to your preference.

 Mix the salt throughout the grated celeriac.
 I use something to gently pound and bruise the celeriac as I distribute the salt.
 A big metal or wooden spoon, a wooden pounding tool especially for fermenting, that you can make or purchase.
 Your hands are a good tool, if you don't mind the salt drying our your skin.
 Sometimes, I use the blade end of my stick blender.
 Whatever you have.